provectus/kafka-ui/configuration/configuration/dynamic-configuration.md

 ### Dynamic config files

-Kafka-ui is stateless application by its nature, so, when you edit configuration during runtime, it will be store configuration additions on container's filesystem (in `dynamic_config.yaml` file).
+Kafka-ui is stateless application by its nature, so, when you edit configuration during runtime, it will store configuration additions on container's filesystem (in `dynamic_config.yaml` file).
 Dynamic config file will be overridden on each configuration submit.

 During configuration process you can also upload configuration-related files (like truststore and keystores).
 They will be stored